-Acquiring ROW Options Require NEPA Decision Allow 4F Properties Start Acquisition Request Reimbursement/ Credits Comply w/ Federal Law Subject to Condemnation Requirements 4) Federally funded Early Acquisition (Stand-alone project) 23 CFR 710.501(e) 23 USC 108(d) YES, NEPA decision required for the early acquisition, stand- alone project only (not the transportation project).
-(Usually a CE) NO After NEPA is complete for the Early Acquisition Project This is a reimbursable, stand- alone, Federal-aid Project based on FHWA authorization to proceed with acquisition YES NO State certifies and FHWA concurs that the following requirements have been met: - State has authority to acquire under State law; - Is for a Title 23 eligible transportation project and does not involve 4F properties; - Will not cause significant adverse environmental impacts as a result of the EA project or from cumulative effects of multiple EA projects; - Will not limit the choice or otherwise influence the NEPA decision of FHWA; - Will not prevent the lead agency from making an impartial decision as to alternatives; - Is consistent with the State transportation planning process under 23 U.S.C.
-135; - Complies with other applicable Federal laws (including regulations); - Will be acquired through negotiation, without the threat or use of condemnation. - Will not reduce or eliminate relocation benefits under the Uniform Act and Title VI of the Civil Rights Act; - The Early Acquisition project is in the Transportation Improvement Plan; and - NEPA for the Early Acquisition project is complete and approved by FHWA.
+Acquiring Require NEPA Allow 4F Request Reimbursement/ Comply w/ Subject to ROW Options Decision Properties Start Acquisition Credits Federal Law Condemnation Requirements 4) Federally funded Early Acquisition (Stand-alone project) 23 CFR 710.501(e) 23 USC 108(d) YES, NEPA decision required for the early acquisition, stand- alone project only (not the transportation project).
+(Usually a CE) NO After NEPA is complete for the Early Acquisition Project This is a reimbursable, stand- alone, Federal-aid Project based on FHWA authorization to proceed with acquisition YES NO State certifies and FHWA concurs that the following requirements have been met: State has authority to acquire under State law; Is for a Title 23 eligible transportation project and does not involve 4F properties; Will not cause significant adverse environmental impacts as a result of the EA project or from cumulative effects of multiple EA projects; Will not limit the choice or otherwise influence the NEPA decision of FHWA; Will not prevent the lead agency from making an impartial decision as to alternatives; Is consistent with the State transportation planning process under 23 U.S.C.
+135; Complies with other applicable Federal laws (including regulations); Will be acquired through negotiation, without the threat or use of condemnation.
+Will not reduce or eliminate relocation benefits under the Uniform Act and Title VI of the Civil Rights Act; The Early Acquisition project is in the Transportation Improvement Plan; and NEPA for the Early Acquisition project is complete and approved by FHWA.
 Real property interests acquired cannot be developed in anticipation of the transportation project until a NEPA decision for that transportation project has been completed.
 No development activity related to demolition, site preparation, or construction that is not necessary to protect health or safety may be undertaken.
 If reimbursement is made and the real property interests are not incorporated in a project within 20 years, FHWA must offset the amount against Federal-aid funds apportioned to the State.
 Eligibility for Relocation Assistance-a person is considered displaced when required to move from the real property as a direct result of a binding written agreement for the purchase of the real property interest.
 Options to purchase and similar agreements do not create an immediate commitment and do not create eligibility.
-Note: The "Option" to purchase the property at a later day allows the property to remain occupied limiting the risk of bligh
+Note: The "Option" to purchase the property at